strangeglyph/cookbook/README.md

 Replace all of these keys as necessary. `SECRET_KEY` should be any randomly generated string, see the Flask config for more details.

+If you prefer, you can also set all of these options as environment variables.
+Simply prefix them with `FLASK_` (e.g. `FLASK_COOKBOOK_LOCATION`).
+If both a config file and environment variables are provided, environment variables take precedence.

 ### uWSGI